The Modern Resume Formatting and Design

 People worry that if they leave out a photo, their resume will look "old" or "unfriendly," and that recruiters looking for a modern fit will immediately reject it.

-Use your resume as a document that clearly shows your success, focusing on "what" you achieved.
+Use your resume as a document that shows your success, focusing on "what" you achieved.
 Then, connect the "who" you are to your LinkedIn page.
-By putting a clean, professional link to your social profile at the top of your resume, you answer the recruiter's desire to see you in a place where photos are generally accepted, keeping your resume focused only on your expertise.
+A clean, professional link to your social profile at the top of your resume answers the recruiter's desire to see you in a place where photos are accepted, keeping your resume focused only on your expertise.
+According to LinkedIn's own data, profiles with a professional photo receive 21 times more views and 36 times more messages than those without.
+Your LinkedIn page is the right place for your headshot; your resume is not.

 The unspoken reality isn't just about following the rules of a specific country; it’s the paralyzing fear of visual profiling.